epimorphics/rdf-mapper/doc/doc.md

 To process any dataset we need one piece of configuration information - a short identifier for the dataset.
 This is set by binding `$datasetID` in the first stanza.
 Variables use a convention of a `$` prefix for builtin or global configuration values.

 This example resource definition means that each row of the source data will generate a resource of type `def:HSERegistration` with two properties, derived from the columns `Product Name:` and `MAPP (Reg.)
 Number:`.
 The punctuation like the trailing `:` is part of the source data and will be removed in generated the RDF property name to ensure we have a legal name.
 The output will also include a minimal class definition for `def:HSERegistration` and for the two properties.
 The resources themselves will be generated in a `data:` namespace.
 The `def:` and `data:` namespaces default to be relative to a dataset namespace which in turn uses the `$datasetID` combined with a default global base namespace.

+The implicit type assignment and the generated `def:` entries for the properties and classes will only be generated when `--auto-declare` is set.
+This is now off by default to reduce the generation of unexpected declarations.

 A template can include multiple resource definitions so a row of data can generate multiple (linked) entities.